It is important that you go to the possession hearing and it is usually a good idea to arrive about half an hour before it is due to take place.

 About Ipswich County Court

 The address of Ipswich County Court is 8 Arcade Street, IP1 1EJ.
-The building is not far from the Corn Exchange, Waitrose and Ipswich Council’s Customer Service Centre.
+The building is not far from the Corn Exchange and Ipswich Borough Council’s Customer Service Centre.

 Website details can be found at: Court Finder